-The College Football playoffs are one of the most wagered on events in all of the football season.
+The College Football playoffs are one of the most wagered on events in all of the football season and 2019 will be no different.
 Be up to date with the information you need to come out ahead with this handy preview.

-Before we dive into this season’s playoff picture, let’s take a look back at the history of the CFP and the betting results from the first 5 seasons of the playoff system.
+Before we dive into this season’s college football playoff picture, let’s take a look back at the history of the CFP and the betting results from the first 5 seasons of the playoff system.

 The College Football Playoff started its life back in 2014 as a four-team postseason for the top FBS programs in the nation.
 Teams are chosen by committee with the winners of the first two games to go head to head in the finals.
 Each of those three games are played on a neutral field with venues regularly rotated.

 This season’s No. 4 seed, Ohio State, defeated Alabama in the semifinals and Oregon in the championship game to win the first CFP.
 Ohio State closed as underdogs in both of those games, cashing 2/1 odds in each.
 It was a rather high-scoring affair as well with two of the three games surpassing their closing total.